Ayush-Warikoo/Master-Menu/README.md

   * Location is also protected by validation logic
 * Implemented payment authorization and processing
 * Allows authorized users to update and retrieve order history
+* Uses a secure and certified transfer protocol (HTTPS)

 ## Built With
 Languages